Home

 Well, I just wanted to share a fairly unknown spot in downtown Toronto that is truly magical.

-The place is the PARK behind "Evergreen Brickworks".
+The place is the park behind "Evergreen Brickworks".

 This is truly a magical place, the city disappears when you're down in the old quarry park.
 I visit there at least 3 times a week to soothe my soul.